Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-Different from the conventional communication system, in which bits or symbols are treated equally, semantic triplets may have different semantic importance for accomplishing the task, and there may still be some redundancy in the extracted semantic triplets\cite{openie1}.
-Therefore, we can further filter the extracted semantic triplets according to their contribution to the downstream task.
-As an illustration, suppose we extract two semantic triplets, namely (\emph{Apples, are, red}) and (\emph{Apples, taste, crisp}), from the text "\emph{Apples are red and taste crisp}".
-Suppose we only care about the color of the apples and not any other attributes.
-In this case, we can discard the second triplets without effecting the task-relevant semantics.
-By retaining only the essential semantic triplets under the guidance of task ${\boldsymbol T}$, the task-irrelevant information is eliminated, which can be especially valuable in scenarios where data transmission is limited by bandwidth or other constraints.
+Different from the conventional communication system, in which bits or symbols are treated equally, triplets may have different semantic importance for accomplishing tasks, and there may still be some redundancy in the extracted triplets\cite{openie1}.
+Therefore, we can further filter the extracted triplets according to their contribution to the downstream task.
+By retaining only the essential triplets under the guidance of task ${\boldsymbol T}$, the task-irrelevant information is eliminated, which can be especially valuable in scenarios where data transmission is limited by bandwidth or other constraints.
 The semantic filtering process can be expressed as

-where ${\boldsymbol{X}} \subset {\boldsymbol{A}}$, and ${C_{\boldsymbol{T}}}(\cdot)$ denotes the semantic filtering function, which is highly depended on the final task $\boldsymbol{T}$.
-In summary, semantic filtering offers two major benefits.
-First, it removes semantic redundancy and reduces the amount of data that needs to be transmitted.
-Second, it lessens the computation burden and energy consumption of the transmitter, which is significant for lightweight devices (e.g. IoT devices).
+where ${C_{\boldsymbol{T}}}(\cdot)$ denotes the semantic filtering function, which highly depends on the final task $\boldsymbol{T}$. {The term $\boldsymbol{X}$ is the task-oriented triplets after filtering, which is a subset of the original triplets $\boldsymbol{A}$, i.e., ${\boldsymbol{X}} \subset {\boldsymbol{A}}$.} Obviously, semantic filtering offers two major benefits by removing semantic redundancy.
+First, it reduces the amount of transmitted data and consequently reduces transmission delay and the demand for bandwidth.
+Second, it lessens the transmission energy consumption, which is significant for lightweight devices.

-The filtered semantic triplets are encoded via a semantic encoder, which can further compress the transmitted data.
-The implementation details of the semantic encoder are highly related to the downstream tasks ${\boldsymbol T}$ and will be introduced in the specific applications in Section III.
+The filtered triplets are encoded via a semantic encoder, which can further compress the transmitted data.
+The implementation details of the semantic encoder are closely related to the downstream tasks ${\boldsymbol T}$.
 The encoded semantics can be denoted by